luiscarlosbts/back-end/README.md

 5. Now, got the folder **DB** and run the script ``BTSAdminSchema.sql``
 6. Run the ``BTSAdmin.sql``

-Now you have the API ready.
+Now, you have the API ready.
 ## First use
 1. Open your console inside the project folder.
 2. Start the application using this command: ```node index.js```.
-3. Make a request. paste the next endpoint in your browser.
+3. Make a request.
+Paste the next endpoint in your browser.
     ````
     http://localhost:3000/api/employees/
     ````